 Teri Ulm – Now, let’s say that there was a child in the car.
 What happens to the child?
 They’re not gonna tow the car with the kid in it, right?

 Jacob Rigney – Yes.
-They have a specific tow yard where they take nothing but cars with small children in them, and they’re they’re kept there and fed and watered until, uh.
-No. They don’t.
+They have a specific tow yard where they take nothing but cars with small children in them, and they’re kept there and feed and watered until… No. They don’t.
 They don’t do that.
 First of all, if you have a child in your car while you’re driving while intoxicated, it increases the level of your offense.
-So, where that would normally just be an A misdemeanor, it becomes a level six felony, if you have a child in the car.
-Typically, I believe, what they try to do is find the other parent.
-So that, or another responsible adult who can come pick up the child.
-But if they can’t or if there just isn’t anyone that can come do that, then, because, for example, Chad’s grandma was also drunk or whatever.
+So, where that would normally just be an A misdemeanor, it becomes a level six felony.
+Typically, I believe, what they try to do is find the other parent or another responsible adult who can come pick up the child.
+But if they can’t or if there just isn’t anyone that can come do that, for example, Chad’s grandma was also drunk or whatever.
 Then they call the Department of Child Services, and the child goes into foster care.
 At least for a little while.
 So it can have really devastating results, and just really unfortunate situations can come up in that in that scenario.

-What are the penalties for first OWI offense in Indiana?
+What are the penalties for a first OWI offense in Indiana?

 Teri Ulm – So let’s say, for example, somebody was pulled over and they’re being arrested for an OWI, and it’s the first time they’ve ever received such a charge.
 How bad is that for them?
 What can they expect as far as penalties and consequences?

 Kassi Rigney – Generally, it’s not going to result in any time in jail beyond the initial night of the arrest.
-Generally, obviously it’s on a problem.
 You could go to jail for up to 365 days on an A misdemeanor.
-However, after that most of the time of probation matter.
-However, there’s potential treatment.
-There’s classes you have to take if you get a license suspension, you want toe the specialized driving privilege.
-You know you have to have special insurance.
-They might demand an interlock device on your car.
-One of the things you have to breathe into.
-It’s very costly.
-The way I describe it to clients is they want it to be.
+There are classes you have to take if you get a license suspension.
+You will want to the specialized driving privilege.
+You have to have special insurance.
+They might demand an interlock device on your car which is very costly.
 It’s not supposed to ruin your life, but they wanted to be painful enough so that you never come back.
-They don’t want you to ever come back, and it is.
-It costs a lot of money, on top of what you would pay an attorney.
-And it’s time consuming, and it’s going to be a major frustration in your life.
-It’s probably the strictest or toughest sentencing you’ll get of any misdemeanor in my opinion.
+They don’t want you to ever come back.
+It costs a lot of money on top of what you would pay an attorney.
+And it’s time consuming.
+It’s going to be a major frustration in your life.
+It’s probably the strictest or toughest sentencing you’ll get of any misdemeanor.